-The elected members take part in Parliamentary Committees dealing with specific aspects of EC policy such as agriculture, international trade and transport.
+The elected members take part in Parliamentary Committees dealing with specific aspects of EU policy such as agriculture, international trade and transport.

-The European Parliament has a role in approving the budget of the EC which is submitted in draft form by the Council of Ministers.
+The European Parliament has a role in approving the budget of the EU which is submitted in draft form by the Council of Ministers.

-The European Parliament also has a role in the legislative process of the EC.
+The European Parliament also has a role in the legislative process of the EU.
 Until the Maastricht Treaty, it had been a largely consultative role.
 However, consulting the European Parliament is compulsory in specific areas such as the implementation of competition rules.
 If the European Parliament is not consulted, the legislation is annulled.

 Under the Lisbon Treaty (2007) the EP is to have a more influential position than ever before.
 The powers of the Parliament will be strengthened in terms of legislation, budget and also political control, which will mean a real step forwards in terms of the democratisation of the European Union.
-Under the Lisbon Treaty, a more fundamental role has been given to the EP in order to bring about a more democratic Europe and to bring Europeans closer to the EC.
-The Lisbon Treaty will take effect in 2009.
+Under the Lisbon Treaty, a more fundamental role has been given to the EP in order to bring about a more democratic Europe and to bring Europeans closer to the EU.

-The European Council
+The European Council of the EU

-The moment the TFEU came into effect, the European Council became a new institution of the EC.
+The moment the TFEU came into effect, the European Council became a new institution of the EU.
 The European Council supervises certain aspects of the legislative procedures of Member States, such as criminal procedures (Articles 48, 68, 82, 83, 86 and 140 TFEU).
-The European Council has several other areas of responsibility, ranging from employment in the EC (Article 148 TFEU) to terrorist threats (Article 222 TFEU).
+The European Council has several other areas of responsibility, ranging from employment in the EU (Article 148 TFEU) to terrorist threats (Article 222 TFEU).

-The Council of Ministers
+Council of Ministers